VFPX/OOPMenu/README.md

 See [How to contribute to OOP Menu](.github/CONTRIBUTING.md) for details on how to help with this project.

 ## Releases

+### 2022-05-26

+* Added support for Setup and Cleanup code in ConvertMNX.prg and fixed other minor conversion issues.

 ### 2019-06-27